 P.L.
-81-2004, effective January 1, 2004, provides for an NOL deduction from Indiana adjusted gross income equal to the amount of a federal NOL, computed under IRC Section 172, for the taxable year, that is derived from sources from within Indiana, and adjusted for modifications under IC 6-3-1-3.5.
-The federal NOL for individuals, which reflects the IRC Section 172 application, is computed on federal Schedule A from Form 1045.
+81-2004, effective Jan.
+1, 2004, provides for an NOL deduction from Indiana adjusted gross income equal to the amount of a federal NOL, computed under IRC Section 172, for the taxable year, that is derived from sources from within Indiana, and adjusted for modifications under IC 6-3-1-3.5.
+The federal NOL for individuals, which reflects the IRC Section 172 application, is computed on IRS Form 172, Part 1, or the equivalent worksheet from IRS Publication 536.